 Stretching along the north and south shores of Long Island are dazzling beaches known for their family-friendly vibes and natural beauty, and we don't mean just the Hamptons.
 Whether you have younger kids looking for tranquil shores or older kids looking to body surf, there is a Long Island beach for you.
 It's time to get ready for cool sea breezes and the feeling of sand between your toes.

 At these Long Island's family beaches, you'll find picnic areas, swimming pools, and bathroom complexes along with food trucks and umbrella rentals.
 Use our guide to choose the best beach for your family's needs.
-These beaches are open from Memorial Day weekend to Labor Day, unless noted.
-Prices listed are for summer 2018.
+These beaches are staffed from Memorial Day weekend to Labor Day, unless noted.
+Prices listed are for summer 2019.

 If you're in the mood to travel, check out our list of the best family beaches near New York City or our guide to the Jersey Shore area.
 For more family fun, see our guide to Long Island amusement and water parks.